CARL-JOSEPH-LEE/An-enhanced-QR-Code-Barcode-Generator/readme.md

 -   **Preview Functionality**: Preview the generated codes in a dedicated preview window before saving, ensuring the output meets the desired specifications and appearance.

--   **Save Options**: Save the generated codes in various formats including PNG, JPG, and SVG, providing flexibility in how the codes are used and shared.
+-   **Save Options**: Save the generated codes in various formats including PNG, JPG and so on, providing flexibility in how the codes are used and shared.

 -   **Error Handling and Validation**: Robust error handling and input validation ensure that the data entered for generating codes is correct and meets the required standards, preventing common mistakes and ensuring high-quality output.